 Every dog person wants to be sure they’re doing all they can to safeguard their dog’s health and well-being.
 So when news reports that certain kinds of popular diets might be linked to a serious disease called canine dilated cardiomyopathy (DCM) were published, it caused widespread worry and confusion among dog owners.

 The topic of diet and heart health is complex, and there’s been ample misinformation circulating around it.
-The latest research indicates, and the FDA has stated in its most recent update on the issue, that there is no definitive link between grain-free diets (or any specific diets) and DCM.
+The latest research indicates, and the FDA has stated in its most recent update on the issue, that there is no definitive link between grain-free or legume-rich diets (or any specific diets) and DCM.
 But pet owners may still have questions about the disease.

 We wanted to provide some clear, useful information on DCM to help all dog lovers make the most informed choices possible about diet and health.